behreajj/AsepriteAddons/commands/README.md

 - `toreference`: Converts a layer to a reference layer.
 Group layers are not supported, and should be flattened prior.

-- `ungroupLayers`: Sets the parent of layers in the active layer to their grandparent, if any.
+- `ungroupLayers`: Sets the parent of layers in the active range to their grandparent, if any.

 - `uniqueTileset`: If the active layer is a tile map, duplicates the tile set used by the layer.
 Assigns an ID to the duplicate's `properties` and names the duplicate based on that ID.
 Updates the layer reference to the duplicate tile set.